-Nicole Kidman Breaks Silence On Lucille Ball Role Amid Fan Backlash: ‘Try My Best’
+Nicole Kidman Breaks Silence On Lucille Ball Role Amid Fan Backlash: 'Try My Best'

 Kidman's comments come a few weeks after Ball and Arnaz' daughter, Lucie Arnaz, addressed fans who were upset by the casting of Kidman and had instead suggested that Debra Messing or even elderly actress Carol Cooke should have been cast to play her mother instead of the Oscar-winning Australian star.

-In a video message posted to social media, Arnaz pointed out that the project will not be a remake of I Love Lucy episodes.
-She pointed out that no one will have to recreate her famous mom’s knack for physical comedy, as in her iconic “Vitameatagvegamin” routine, and that the film will instead detail the story of her mother and father’s lives.
+In a video message posted to social media, Lucie Arnaz pointed out that the project will not be a remake of I Love Lucy episodes.
+She pointed out that no one will have to recreate her famous mom's knack for physical comedy, as in her iconic "Vitameatagvegamin" routine, and that the film will instead detail the story of her mother and father's lives.

 Arnaz explained that although there will be "some humor" in the buzzy biopic, the story is mostly about her parents' relationship and the behind the scenes of their groundbreaking TV show, which would make them one of the most powerful Hollywood couples of the era.